-- Appear effects make objects invisible first and then let them appear on the slide (for example, by fading them in, or, by letting them "fly" into the slide). - Emphasize effects change the appearance of objects to emphasize them (for example, by letting them flash in a different color or size for a moment). - Disappear effects make objects disappear from the slide (for example, by fading them out, or, by letting them "fly" off the slide).
+- Appear effects make objects appear on the slide (for example, by fading them in, or, by letting them "fly" into the slide). - Emphasize effects change the appearance of objects to emphasize them (for example, by letting them flash in a different color or size for a moment). - Disappear effects make objects disappear from the slide (for example, by fading them out, or, by letting them "fly" off the slide).